 - How many revision rounds do I get?

-- What happens after launch – do you offer ongoing support?
+- What happens after launch?
+Do you offer ongoing support?

 - Who will actually be doing the work on my project?